Effective Retail Distribution Strategies for 2025 and Beyond

 Influences profit margins, brand positioning, and customer experience

-How does retail distribution work?
+How does a retail distribution network actually operate?

 Retail distribution begins at the manufacturer or supplier level, where goods are produced or sourced.
 These goods are then transferred to distribution centers or warehouses.
 From there, they are shipped to other retail stores, retail outlets, e-commerce fulfillment hubs, or directly to end customers, depending on the distribution strategy.